Online Treatment, Counseling, and Therapy for Personality Disorders Around Dallas, Texas

 Call us today at (972) 325-2633 to schedule a same-day assessment or complete our inquiry form.

-Histrionic Personality Disorder (HPD) is a Cluster B disorder characterized by a strong need for attention, approval, and affection.
-You may notice dramatic emotional expression, discomfort when not the focus of attention, or a tendency to use appearance or charm to gain reassurance.
+Histrionic Personality Disorder (HPD) is a Cluster B personality disorder characterized by a strong need for attention, approval, and affection.
+You may notice dramatic emotional expression, discomfort when not the center of attention, or a tendency to use appearance or charm to gain reassurance.
 These behaviors can significantly impact social interactions and relationships, particularly during this transitional life phase.

 Schizoid Personality Disorder is a Cluster A personality disorder characterized by detachment from social relationships and limited emotional expression.
-You may prefer solitary activities, feel little desire for close connections, or seem indifferent to praise or criticism.
-These patterns can make it challenging to engage in social or intimate relationships when many peers are building strong personal networks.
+You may prefer solitary activities, feel little desire for close connections, or seem indifferent to praise, criticism, or emotional engagement.
+These patterns can make it challenging to participate in social or intimate relationships during a stage of life when many peers are forming strong personal networks.

 Do Texas-Based Virtual Programs Tend to Include Individual Therapy and Counseling for Personality Disorders Treatment?